Updated on August 1, 2024.

 “Most people notice a sense of well-being and a sense of peace that can last anywhere from 10 minutes to several hours after orgasm,” says Williams.

-If you have excessive bleeding or pelvic pain that doesn’t go away within a few hours, however, see a healthcare provider to rule out infections like chlamydia.
+However, if you have excessive bleeding or pelvic pain that doesn’t go away within a few hours, see a healthcare provider to rule out infections like chlamydia.
+Other possible causes of bleeding after sex are potential trauma to the genital area, a cervical polyp, or cervical cancer.

 The bottom line?
 Everybody experiences orgasm and sex a little differently.
 “Know what you your normal is, and if your legs do shake, be sure to hydrate,” Williams says.
 “And have fun!”